jxv/grid-proto/README.md

-# grid-proto
+# Grid Proto

 ### Game Engine for Prototyping on a Grid

-Immediately prototype a graphical program with basic input, colors, shapes, and text.
+Quickly prototype a graphical program with basic input, colors, shapes, and text.
 Grid Proto follows an 'anti-polished' philosophy.
-It exposes a heavily limited API over SDL2 which doesn't allow for any media -- except for its builtin font and sound effects.
+It exposes a heavily limited API over SDL2 which doesn't allow for any user media.
-*No images can be loaded or rendered.*
+*No images, fonts, or audio can be loaded.*
 This usage is one step above prototyping within the terminal.
 So, just write a function for updating state, a pure function for rendering, and a pure function for sound effects.

 ---